 "Our walk was preceeded by a good and clear yet entertaining talk by Stuart.
 On our walk over the hills, he was a mine of information as we observed the historical and archaeological evidence.
 Lunch was a superb picninc and gave us a chance to rest whilst we enjoyed the views.
 A thoroughly good day out, enjoyed by all."
 Ruth July 6

 See gallery for photos from the July and September courses

 The Walking through History days are a great way of finding out about features in our landscape, what they are, why they are there and about the people who lived there.

-We offer Gift Vouchers for all our Accommodation, Courses and Experiences.
+We offer Gift Vouchers for all our Accommodation and Courses.
 Please enquire via telephone or our Contact Form for more information